itsluap/books/the_wrong_answer/chapters/chapter-02-system-flags.md

 The word monitoring tasted worse than chalk.

-In the corridor, the river ran thinner.
+In the hallway, the flow thinned.
 Afternoon classes blurred into each other the way they always did when one eye watched the door.
 Mara counted threes.
 The projectors in science didn’t lag at all.
 She couldn’t tell if that meant safety or a different danger.

 By last period, whispers had collected into the kind of silence that was louder than talk.
 Arwen put an empty chair between them.
 Kaya didn’t look at her.
 Jace did, once, a glance like a thrown coin that bounced and rolled under a table and stayed there.